ACC levy invoicing in 2023

 What happens if I do not pay or make contact before my due date?

-The account could incur penalty interest or be referred to an external debt collection agency.
+The account could incur penalties or be referred to an external debt collection agency.

-What happens if my invoice was originally sent to an old or incorrect address and I have been charged penalty interest?
+What happens if my invoice was originally sent to an old or incorrect address and I have been charged penalties?

 What happens if I’m set up for direct debit but I want to pay my invoice earlier manually?

-Manual payment can be made at least five days before the due date to prevent the direct debit payment from being deducted.
-If you pay within five days of the direct debit due date we will receive double payment of the invoice.
+Manual payment can be made provided it is at least five days before the due date to prevent the direct debit payment from being deducted.
+If you pay within five days of the direct debit due date, the direct debit may still process resulting in double payment of the invoice.
+Any credit balance will be automatically refunded.

 How are ACC levies treated for tax purposes?